 generate a large number of requests so there is no point in keeping the

 normal access log activated.
 We therefore recommend deactivating it in

 a production environment.
 Only the error log should be left

 enabled.
 To facilitate this, comment out the following line in the default

 # CustomLog logs/access_log combined

-If problems occur in a Space, logging can be activated for a specific Space (see http://httpd.apache.org/docs/2.2/mod/mod_log_config.html). e.g. all access to Space ID 3204 will be logged (the required Apache logging module needs to be enabled again):
+If problems occur, logging can be activated for a specific user (see http://httpd.apache.org/docs/2.2/mod/mod_log_config.html). e.g. all access to TeamDrive Agent using port 49153 will be logged (the required Apache logging module needs to be enabled again):